antiguatechlabs/antigua-tech-labs/memory-bank/activeContext.md

-# Active Context: Antigua Tech Solutions Landing Page
+# Active Context: Antigua Tech Labs Landing Page

 ## Current Focus

-The Antigua Tech Solutions Landing Page project has progressed significantly from its initial development phase.
+The Antigua Tech Labs Landing Page project has progressed significantly from its initial development phase.
 The focus is now on enhancing the user experience, optimizing performance, and ensuring cross-browser compatibility.

 ## Recent Changes